SoftwareAG/c8y-docs/content/changes-device-management/cl-device-management.md

 The Device management home page now also provides a customizable dashboard which lets users add customized widgets.
 [DM-1644]

-#### -Change Device management: Added information on restrictions to auto-registration
+#### -Change- Device management: Added information on restrictions to auto-registration

 The auto-registration option in trusted certification does not support devices communicating via the LWM2M protocol.
 This information has been included in the tooltip on the **Trusted certificates** page and in the user documentation.
 [MTM-56462]

-#### -Feature LWM2M: New toggle for switching off empty data
+#### -Feature- LWM2M: New toggle for switching off empty data

 For LWM2M devices, it is now possible to switch off the sending of empty measurement/event/alarm/custom actions data for individual resources.
 Moreover, you can toggle on/off or optionally skip empty values for all resources using the LWM2M device protocol at once.
 [DM-2798]